/!\ UPDATE IN PROGRESS /!\

-La Quadrature du Net fights against the commodification of our personal data: so that no business may spy on our behaviour and manipulate us for commercial or political ends, especially by choosing what advertising and information we receive.
+La Quadrature du Net fights against the commodification of our personal data: so that no business or State may spy on our behaviour and manipulate us for commercial or political ends, especially by choosing what advertising and information we receive.
 It fights to prevent any decision about our lives (work, credit, study, etc.) from being taken automatically on the basis of these data.

 Complaints against the GAFAM